 Harvard University Press, 2015 [UPDATE: More good news!
 I just heard that this book has been awarded the History of Education Society’s Outstanding Book Award for 2015.
 Wow!
 I’m very grateful to HES and to the selection committee.]
 What have conservatives wanted out of America’s schools?
 What has it meant to be “conservative” about American … More The Other School Reformers: Conservative Activism in American Education

-Oxford University Press, 2018 [UPDATE: The book is now available!
-A million thanks to the funders, readers, and archivists who made it possible and pleasant.]
-If you want to run for President as a Republican these days, there seems to be a new requirement.
-In addition to shaking hands, kissing babies, and eating barbecue, every … More Fundamentalist U: Keeping the Faith in American Higher Education
+Oxford University Press, 2018 If you want to run for President as a Republican these days, there seems to be a new requirement.
+In addition to shaking hands, kissing babies, and eating barbecue, every GOP hopeful since Reagan has added a stop at a conservative evangelical college.
+Why?
+What do these schools mean in the … More Fundamentalist U: Keeping the Faith in American Higher Education

 America has always been terrified of its children.
 Never more so than in the early decades of the 1800s, when packs of youths roamed the bursting new cities of the new united States.
 Small wonder, then, that a reformer who promised to round up these youths, to Americanize them, civilize them, and educate them, would … More The SYSTEM: Joseph Lancaster and the Roots of America’s Public Schools, 1800-1840